apache/storm/docs/storm-sql-example.md

 For convenience, this page assumes that Apache Kafka 0.10.0 is installed via `brew`.

 We'll use below tools to prepare the JSON data which will be fed to the input data source.
-Since they're Python projects, this page assumes Python 2.7 with `pip`, `virtualenv` is installed locally.
+Since they're Python projects, this page assumes Python 3.0.x with `pip3`, `virtualenv` is installed locally.
-If you're using Python 3, you may need to convert some places to be compatible with 3 manually while feeding data.

 * https://github.com/kiritbasu/Fake-Apache-Log-Generator
 * https://github.com/rory/apache-log-parser